Studies on the mode of action

 Current studies

-In summer 2021, a second large-scale observational study with patients using the OkuStim system will begin.
-In principle, all OkuStim users who have been stimulating for at least one year or have stimulated for at least one year can participate (provided their treating doctor acts as a study centre).
-Please contact us directly if you are interested in participating.
+In summer 2021, began a second large-scale observational study with patients using the OkuStim system.
+All OkuStim users who have been stimulating for at least one year or have stimulated for at least one year could participate.

 Ongoing clinical study